Richmond, Kentucky

-Richmond is a home rule-class city in and the county seat of Madison County, Kentucky, United States.
-It is named after Richmond, Virginia, and is home to Eastern Kentucky University.
-In 2019, the population was 36,157.
-Richmond is the fourth-largest city in the Bluegrass region (after Louisville, Lexington and Covington) and the state's sixth-largest city.
-It is the ninth largest population center in the state with a Micropolitan population of 106,864.
-The city serves as the center for work and shopping for south-central Kentucky.
-In addition, Richmond is the principal city of the Richmond-Berea, Kentucky Micropolitan Area, which includes all of Madison and Rockcastle counties.
+Richmond is a home rule-class city in Madison County, Kentucky, United States.
+The population was 34,585 as of the 2020 census, making it the state's seventh-largest city.
+It is the principal city of the Richmond–Berea micropolitan area, which includes all of Madison and Rockcastle counties and had 123,000 residents in 2020.

+The city is named after Richmond, Virginia and is home to Eastern Kentucky University.
+Richmond is the county seat of Madison County and serves as the center for work and shopping in south-central Kentucky.
+Richmond is home to numerous festivals, notably the Millstone Festival.

 History

 Richmond was founded in 1798 by Colonel John Miller from Richmond, Virginia.
 A British American, Miller served with the rebels in the Revolutionary War.
 According to lore, he was attracted to the area by its good spring water and friendly Native Americans.

 With the original county seat of Madison County being Milford, Kentucky, Miller successfully lobbied the Kentucky legislature to move it from Milford to present-day Richmond.
 Although the residents of Milford strongly opposed the move, the county approved the transfer in March 1798.
 On July 4, 1798, the new town was named Richmond in honor of Miller's Virginia birthplace.
 Richmond was incorporated in 1809.

-Kentucky was a border state during the Civil War and remained in the Union.
-On August 30, 1862, during the Civil War, the Battle of Richmond took place.
+Kentucky was a southern border state during the Civil War and remained mostly in the Union, even though early in the war, 68 of 110 Kentucky counties seceded to join the Confederacy; however, the state largely came back under U.S. control after early 1862.
+On August 30, 1862, the Battle of Richmond took place.
 Confederate General Edmund Kirby Smith routed the Union General William Nelson, capturing or killing 5,300 of his 6,500 men.
 One historian called this battle "the nearest thing to a Cannae ever scored by any general, North or South, in the course of the whole war."

 In 1906, Eastern Kentucky State Normal School was founded in Richmond to train teachers.
 The school graduated its first class of 11 teachers in 1909.
 In 1922, it was established as a four-year college and in 1935 added a graduate degree program.
 In 1965, the institution was renamed Eastern Kentucky University.

-In the late 1990s and early 2000s, Richmond saw significant growth, becoming the state's seventh-largest city in 2009.
+In the late 1990s and early 2000s, Richmond had significant growth, becoming the state's seventh-largest city in 2009.